nss-nightclass-projects/clinic/README.md

     ```
 1. The function must put all of the HTML representations into a single domString.
 Recall that there are ways to turn an array's values into a single string.
 1. The function then must return that single string that has all of the patient HTML representation in it.
-1. In the `main.js` module, invoke the `PatientList` component function.
+1. In the `main.js` module, invoke the `patientList` component function.
 Take the string of HTML representations that it returns and update the inner HTML of the article element you created in `index.html`.
 You need to remember how to get a reference to DOM element in vanilla JavaScript (no jQuery!!!!) and then assign it some HTML.

 #### Checking Your Work